samueladesoga/samblog/content/posts/never-too-early-to-start-thinking-about-your-tests.md

 +++
 date = "2016-02-29 21:53:14"
-title = "Never too early to start thinking about your tests" draft = "false" categories = ["Agile Delivery", "Technical"] tags = ["Test Strategy", "Test Automation"]
+title = "Never too early to start thinking about your tests" description = "Why test strategy needs to be part of system design from day one, and how to keep an automated UI test suite lean over time." draft = "false" categories = ["Agile Delivery", "Technical"] tags = ["Test Strategy", "Test Automation"]